skmanik/Train-Scheduler/README.md

 - Firebase database to store and load train times.
 These are continuously synchronized, so multiple tabs are supported

-- Trains are stored as object containing train name, destination, first departure time, and departure frequency
+- Trains are stored as objects containing train name, destination, first departure time, and departure frequency

 - Uses Moment.js to parse, format, and compute each train's next arrival time